aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/big_ordered_map.md

 <a id="0x1_big_ordered_map_EITER_OUT_OF_BOUNDS"></a>

-Trying to do an operation on an Iterator that would go out of bounds
+Trying to do an operation on an IteratorPtr that would go out of bounds

 <pre><code><b>const</b> <a href="big_ordered_map.md#0x1_big_ordered_map_EITER_OUT_OF_BOUNDS">EITER_OUT_OF_BOUNDS</a>: u64 = 3;